92447 Navigating Transition6cp; Standard/intensive; 1hpw (lecture) x 5 weeks, 2 x 7 hour laboratories, 2 x 3 hour workshops, 160 hrs (clinical).

-Requisite(s): (6 credit points of completed study in spk(s): CBK91093 6 cp Electives OR 6 credit points of completed study in spk(s): CBK91913 6cp Electives) AND 92442 Complex Nursing Care: Medical Surgical AND (92436 Fundamentals of Mental Health Nursing OR 92451 Fundamentals of Mental Health Nursing (Graduate Entry) OR 92457 Fundamentals of Mental Health Nursing) AND (92437 Nursing Care of the Older Person OR 92464 Nursing Care of the Older Person OR 92460 Nursing Care of the Older Person OR 93223 Nursing Care of the Older Person)) AND ((92430 Assessment and Therapeutics in Health Care 1 AND 92433 Assessment and Therapeutics in Health Care 2 AND 92438 Medical Surgical Nursing) OR 92454 Medical Surgical Nursing OR (92450 Medical Surgical Nursing (Graduate Entry) AND 92449 Health Assessment and Nursing Therapeutics)
+Requisite(s): ((92430 Assessment and Therapeutics in Health Care 1 OR 92433 Assessment and Therapeutics in Health Care 2 OR 92438 Medical Surgical Nursing OR 92454 Medical Surgical Nursing) AND (6 credit points of completed study in spk(s): CBK91093 6 cp Electives OR 6 credit points of completed study in spk(s): CBK91913 6cp Electives) AND 92442 Complex Nursing Care: Medical Surgical AND (92436 Fundamentals of Mental Health Nursing OR 92451 Fundamentals of Mental Health Nursing (Graduate Entry) OR 92457 Fundamentals of Mental Health Nursing OR 93213 Fundamentals of Mental Health Nursing OR 93227 Fundamentals of Mental Health Nursing) AND (92437 Nursing Care of the Older Person OR 92464 Nursing Care of the Older Person OR 92460 Nursing Care of the Older Person OR 93223c Nursing Care of the Older Person OR 93209c Nursing Care of the Older Person)) OR (92450 Medical Surgical Nursing (Graduate Entry) AND 92449 Health Assessment and Nursing Therapeutics)

 Students explore the challenges and opportunities associated with transitioning to the role of registered nurse through innovative teaching and learning strategies.
 In addition, there is also an emphasis on developing resilience and self-care and a plan for ongoing professional development.